max-sperling/DL-Scripts/README.md

                         The name of the output video file -hh HTTP_HEADERS, --http-headers HTTP_HEADERS
-                        The headers provided to the server -uo URL_OVERLAP, --url-overlap URL_OVERLAP
+                        The headers provided to the server
-                        The overlap between the PL and the files
 ```

 ### Pattern-Downloader